GiordanPretelin/GiordanPretelin/README.md

 ### Hi!  👋

+I'm Giordan, a Data Scientist from Mexico 🇲🇽 currently based in London🇬🇧.

 <!--
 **GiordanPretelin/GiordanPretelin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.